Undergraduate

 Courses

-SPE 291 Nature and Needs of CH Students with Learning Disabilities 3 Credits
+SPE 291 Nature and Needs of Students with Learning Disabilities 3 Credits

-Describes the effect of mild disabilities on childhood.
+Describes the effect of mild disabilities from PreK-Grade 12.
 Focuses on collaborative strategies for parental involvement.
-Highlights the CSE process, placement options and instructional strategies in grades one to six.
-Requires 20 hours field placement.
+Highlights the CSE process, placement options, and instructional strategies in grades PreK-12.
+Requires a twenty hour field placement.

 Corequisite: SPE 292.